 Virtual Log Collector (VLC ) or Remote Log Collector

-Remote log collector is a log collector service running on virtual machine.
-Remote log collector is optional and they must have to send the events to local collector.
+Remote log collector is a log collector service running on a virtual machine.
+Remote log collector is optional and they must have to send the events to a local collector.
 Deployment of virtual log collector is ideal when you have to collect logs from remote sites.
-You just deploy an .ovf file of vlc and integrate event sources on vlc.
+You just deploy an ovf file of vlc and integrate event sources on vlc.
 VLC will send all events to local log collector and then log collector service forwarded these events to log decoder service.

 There are two methods to send logs to local collector: